MSF2141/Crowdfunding-ETL/readme.md

 Independent Funding is a crowdfunding platform for funding independent projects or ventures.
 The platform has been growing to a point where a database is needed to store all their accessible data.
 This way, the analytics team will be able to perform analysis and create reports for company stakeholders and donors.

-The extract, transform, and load (ETL) process will be applied in this project to collect, clean, and store data from one large Excel file in a PostgreSQL database prior to performing analysis.
-Python and Pandas in Jupyter notebooks will be used to do the extract and transform phases.
-ETL process for Independent Funding from one large Excel file onto a PostgreSQL database. •	•	Design a database and a table schema by using an entity relationship diagram (ERD).
+In this project, the extract, transform, and load (ETL) process is applied to collect and clean data from two worksheets of one large Excel file and store them in a database prior to performing analysis.
+Python and Pandas in Jupyter notebook is used to do the extract and transform phases. pgAdmin 4 is then used to create a PostgreSQL database in the load phase.
+The design of database and its table schema is based on an entity relationship diagram (ERD) created with QuickDBD.
+Data analysis are performed using SQL queries.

-Perform data analysis by using SQL queries.
+to explore, document, and perform your data transformation.

-to explore, document, and perform your data transformation. extract the data that’s stored in two worksheets of one large Excel file. after we’ve transformed the data into a consistent structure, we load it into the data target.
+after we’ve transformed the data into a consistent structure, we load it into the data target.
 The data target can be a relational database (like a PostgreSQL database),

 Britta, a junior SQL developer, has been tasked with the following: